 We require abstracts to be written in ENGLISH.
 The word limit is 350 words (not including the heading, author information, and references).
 Note that the design of the “Materials and methods” section varies depending on the type of the research done.

-What was the subject of your research?
+What is the subject of your research?

-What results were thereby obtained?
+What results are thereby obtained?

 Why are these findings useful and/or important?

 The purpose of FIRMST is to generate novel approaches to challenging issues, so no plagiarism is accepted.

 Please, note that the form of your participation in the Forum (oral or poster presentation) will be defined by the experts and the members of the organizing committee and announced not later than March 30, 2020